-DATE:
+DATE: //

-Name o of Student:
+Name c of Student:

 Course Exiting: Reapplying: YesNo

 REASC ON FOR EXIT:

-1. Theo ory Failure
+1. Thec ory Failure 3.
+In Danger of Failing

 2. Clinic cal Failure 4.
 Personal (Specific)

-REMAF RKS: (include factors w hich may have influenced student's ability to succeed):
+REMAF RKS: (include factors v vhich may have influenced student's ability to succee ed): -

-RECOM MMENDATIONS to imp rove the chance of success if readmitted.
+· prove the chance of success if readmitted.

-(1) hours remediation on (document guidelines/directions)
+(1) ion (document guidelines/directions)

-(2) Remediation in Nursin g Resource Lab
+(2) Remediation in Nursing Resource Lab

 (3) Enrollment in College or other coursework to achieve Plan/Goals.

 (4) Reading reevaluation by Reading Center

 (5) Other

-Signature of Student I I Date
+Signature of Student /

-Signature of Faculty / / Date
+Signature of Faculty // Date